 - a.
-Disruptive behavior or other conduct that, taken alone or considered in the aggregate, interferes with the institution's operations or with the ability of faculty, staff, or students to work or learn. - b.
+Disruptive behavior or other conduct that, taken alone or considered in the aggregate, interferes with the institution's operations or with an individual's ability to work or learn. - b.
 Conduct that disrupts the academic and social environment of the campus or surrounding areas may be deemed disorderly.
 Examples include, but are not limited to, obscene conduct and/or indecent exposure, disruption of social and/or academic functions, excessive vulgarity, and the use of fighting words.